muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 cy.route('some-xhr-call-that-happens-upon-landing').as('crutcXHR');
 cy.wait('@crutchXHR', {timeout: 15000}); // can add an optional timeout if the page takes too long

-// ui-elment wait is straightforward, and may be optional, as well as less stable) cy.get('element-on-page').should('exist').and('be.visible');
+// ui-element wait is straightforward, and may be optional, as well as less stable) cy.get('element-on-page').should('exist').and('be.visible');

 ```